dioptra-io/geoloc-imc-2023/README.md

 2. [Towards Street-Level Client-Independent IP Geolocation (NSDI 2011)](https://www.usenix.org/legacy/event/nsdi11/tech/full_papers/Wang_Yong.pdf).

+They are called million scale and street level papers throughout this README, as done in our paper.

 Our code offers the possibility to:
 1. reproduce our results using our measurement datasets.
 2. replicate our methodology with different targets and vantage points.
 For now, only RIPE Atlas vantage points are supported, but it should not be difficult to adapt the code to handle other vantage points and targets.